researcHQ/researcHQ.github.io/index.md

 the former Deputy Director for Technology, Data, and Analysis at the [S.F.
 County Transportation Authority (SFCTA)](www.sfcta.org/modeling).
-Elizabeth decided to start ResearcHQ.org after being consistently frustrated by the difficulties of executing small contracts with Academic institutions while working in governemnt.
+Elizabeth decided to start ResearcHQ.org after being consistently frustrated by the difficulties of executing small contracts with Academic institutions while working in government.

 Elizabeth has experience and network in multiple sectors: government, non-profit, and academic.
 She hold several appointments to committees of the Transportation